a bowl with date paste

 soaked dates in a white bowl

 Soften the Dates: Remove the pits from the Medjool dates and place them in a heatproof bowl (if using the first method).
 Pour water over the dates until they are just covered, and let them soak for 10–15 minutes or overnight.
-Afterwards, your dates should look like those in the image.
+Afterward, your dates should look like those in the image.

 Blend: Transfer the softened dates to a high-speed blender or food processor with an S-blade.
 Do not squeeze them.
 Start blending.
 If your mixture is very thick, add a splash or two of the soaking water.
 Blend on high until completely smooth.
 Scrape down the sides as needed.